brandur/sorg/content/nanoglyphs/031-api-docs.md

 	  We'd also decided to be purists about the whole thing, and the JSON hyper-schema was _really written in JSON_, as opposed to a more human-friendly format like YAML or TOML.
 Put a brace in the wrong place?
 Forget a comma?
 Extra comma?
 Gods have mercy on your soul, friend.

 * Furthermore, the whole process was just pretty manual overall.
-Even once the schema was written, it had to be maintained in step with API changes, with changes manually pushed to Prmd and then published through Devcenter.
+Even once the schema was written, it had to be maintained in step with API development, with changes manually pushed to Prmd and then published through Devcenter.

 ---